sjang1594/sjang1594.github.io/portfolio.md

 ---

 * **Vibhav Chemarla (Classmate) - [Linkedin](https://www.linkedin.com/in/vibhav-chemarla/)**
+<font size = "2.5"> - Associate Agile Engineer at Emerson </font>
-Nick(Seungho) is gifted problem solver.
+> Nick(Seungho) is gifted problem solver.
 Nick and I have been classmates at UMSL for over 4 years, and have collaborated on many projects.
 I was constantly impressed by this positive attitude, work ethic, and analytical aptitude.
 Nick would be an oustanding asset to any company, and I highly recommend him.

 * **Joseph Hill (Classmate) - [Linkedin](https://www.linkedin.com/in/joseph-hill-78275b165/)**
+<font size = "2.5"> - Application Software Engineer at Centene Corporation </font>
-As a classmate during my undergrad program at UMSL, Seungho helped me on both an academic and personal level as my classmate and friend.
+> As a classmate during my undergrad program at UMSL, Seungho helped me on both an academic and personal level as my classmate and friend.
 He was always ready to tutor me on difficult concepts, and was quick to assist other students he didn't know.
 Every class I shared with Seungho was made better by his presence.